devops-opensource/devops-metrics/README.md

   TestExecution : String TestCaseKey
   TestExecution : double ExecutionTime
 ```
+The goal of this project is to provide script collecting data
 # Config file

 Rename config.default.cfg in config.cfg and fill it with your configurations.